rapid7/insightconnect-plugins/trendmicro_apex/help.md

 #### Download OpenIOC File

-This action is used to download OpenIOC files to the Apex Central server.
+This action is used to download OpenIOC files from the Apex Central server.

 ##### Input